 We know that this is the parish from which John Browness originated because his Army Discharge Certificate of 15 May 1817 identifies ‘Amney’ as the Parish in which he was born.
 There are three Ampney (the 'p' is silent) parishes: Ampney Crucis, Down Ampney and Ampney St Peter & St Mary.
 Only in the parish baptism records of Ampney Crucis is there an entry bearing a name similar to that of 'John Browness' (see above) and it identifies his mother as 'Mary Brawnus or Bronas'.
 Although it is not clear from the above image, the entry ends 'base born' meaning that no father is identified.
 So we are very unlikely ever to know who John's father was.

-Almost as problematic is the identity of his mother.
-The fact that the curate had to make two attempts at spelling Mary's surname (a very rare occurrence in any parish register) indicates a number of possibilities.
-Firstly, it is clear that Mary was illiterate otherwise this difficulty would not have arisen.
+Almost as problematic has been the identity of his mother.
+The fact that the curate had to make two attempts at spelling Mary's surname (a very rare occurrence in any parish register) tells us the following: Firstly, it is clear that Mary was illiterate otherwise this difficulty would not have arisen.
 Consequently, the curate attempted to record what he heard Mary to say.
-Secondly, it is possible that Mary was not a native of this parish.
+Secondly, it is likely that Mary was not a native of this parish.
 If she was, her family name would be familiar to the church officials – the population of Ampney Crucis in 1800 was only 514.
 This issue with spelling her surname would crop up again seven years later when Mary married John Tripper.
 As in 1784, the same two versions of her surname appear in the banns but by this time both she and John Tipper are shown as 'of this parish'.
 Both made their mark indicating that he, too, was illiterate.

 The font of the Church of the Holy Rood, Ampney Crucis in which John Brawnus or Bronas was baptised.

-The other possibility is to consider that Mary Brawnus or Bronas came to Ampney Crusis from another parish and, as well as bearing John in 1784, may or may not also be the mother of William Brandice.
-In this scenario, the most obvious candidate is Mary Brandis of Oddington, the sister of James Brandis who married Mary Day.
-The Oddington parish records have no mention of her being either married or buried there so she is likely to have moved away, perhaps to live with her brother in Ampney Crucis.
-If, when she left Oddington, Mary was pregnant – either with William or John - an additional factor in her decision to move away may have been that her elder sister, Sarah, had given birth to an illegitimate son, George Moore, in November 1767.
+Mary certainly left Oddington as their parish records have no mention of Mary being either married or buried there so she is likely to have moved away.
+If, when she left Oddington, Mary was pregnant, an additional factor in her decision to move away may have been that her elder sister, Sarah, had given birth to an illegitimate son, George Moore, in November 1767.
 It is possible that there was some adverse familial reaction to this event and the memory was such that Mary chose the course of discretion.
-Sarah's choice of the name for her son suggests that she was identifying the child’s father as George Moore.
-Mary, on the other hand, does not identify a father in her choice of name for either William or John.
+Sarah's choice of the name for her son suggests that she was identifying the child's father as George Moore.
+Mary, on the other hand, does not identify a father in her choice of name for John.